 Other things to be aware of include:

-In case of dispute with a seller in another EU country, to find out about your rights and the protection you are entitled to, contact the European Consumer Centre (ECC-Net).
+For advice on problems in the country where you live contact your national consumer organisation, in case of a dispute with a seller in another EU country, contact the European Consumer Centre Network (ECC-Net) to find out about your rights and the protection you are entitled to.

 Timeshare contract cancellation: citizen vs trader

 Patrick from Ireland signed a timeshare contract with a provider in Malta in 2013.
 The trader did not give him the standard withdrawal form or inform him that no advance payments or deposits could be accepted during the cooling-off period.

 He paid a deposit of EUR 1 260 and set up a direct debit charge of EUR 122.50 per month for 2 years.